AP-NORC Poll: Just 1 in 4 thinks Kavanaugh told entire truth

-The Associated Press-NORC Center for Public Affairs Research survey also found that the public holds tepid views of how major players handled the extraordinary battle, which culminated Oct.
-6 in an exhausted Senate's near party line confirmation of Kavanaugh.
-President Donald Trump, Senate Republicans and Democrats and the FBI each earned approval from 32 percent or less of the poll's respondents.
+The Associated Press-NORC Center for Public Affairs Research survey also found that the public was unimpressed by how major players handled the extraordinary battle, which culminated Oct.
+6 in a near party-line confirmation of Kavanaugh by an exhausted Senate.
+President Donald Trump, Senate Republicans and Democrats and the FBI each earned approval from a third or less of the poll's respondents.

+Overall, the survey provides detail about how a deeply polarized nation regards the conduct and outcome of the searing Kavanaugh battle, just weeks before Nov.
+6 midterm elections in which GOP control of the House and perhaps the Senate are at stake.
+Republicans hope partisan tensions heightened by the fight will drive conservative voters to the polls to counteract the white-hot enthusiasm already shown by Democrats motivated by their antipathy toward Trump.

-Overall, 39 percent said they believe Kavanaugh was mostly honest but was hiding something when he testified last month before the Senate Judiciary Committee, the drama's most unforgettable day.
+Thirty-nine percent said they believe Kavanaugh was mostly honest but hiding something when he testified last month before the Senate Judiciary Committee, the drama's most unforgettable day.
 Another 31 percent said he was largely lying, and 25 percent said he was totally truthful.
-A combative Kavanaugh denied California college professor Christine Blasey Ford's testimony to the committee that he sexually assaulted her at a 1980s high school gathering when they were teenagers, and he rebutted classmates' descriptions of him as a heavy drinker.
+A combative Kavanaugh denied California college professor Christine Blasey Ford's testimony to the panel that he sexually assaulted her at a 1980s high school gathering when they were teenagers, and he rebutted classmates' descriptions of him as a heavy drinker.

-The question was among several that underscored how stances over the searing confirmation battle are deeply colored by people's political allegiances and less so by gender.
-Republicans hope that partisan tensions heightened by the fight will drive conservative voters to the polls in the Nov.
-6 elections, when GOP control of the House and the Senate is at stake.
+A breakdown of how people answered that question shows how stances over the bitter confirmation battle are deeply colored by people's political allegiances and less so by gender.

-Six in 10 Republicans, including 57 percent of men and 64 percent of women, said they think Kavanaugh was entirely truthful when he appeared before the Judiciary panel.
+Six in 10 Republicans, including roughly even proportions of men and women, said they think Kavanaugh was entirely truthful when he appeared before the Judiciary panel.
 They included Ricky Richards, who took the survey and agreed to explain his views in a subsequent interview.

 Richards said he believed Kavanaugh, citing repeated FBI background checks that unearthed no wrongdoing, testimony from supportive witnesses and the body language of Kavanaugh and his wife at the crucial Judiciary session.